matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 * State resolution thrasing on every location update.
 By storing a state event for every location datapoint, we put significant load on servers' state management implementations.
 Current implementations may not handle this well.

+Storing the location data as references as opposed to in a state event has multiple advantages:
+* Location data is easily encrypted (no dependency on MSC3414)
+* Doesn't thrash state resolution by storing new location points every time they change
+* Paginated history easily accessible through the `relations` endpoint.
+If history is not wanted, then one can use data retention policies(e.g. exploding messages) to ensure it does not accumulate unnecessarily.
+* Allows other users to request data from a beacon

 Another option would be using ephemeral data units to broadcast location updates but they do come with downsides of their own: